goruck/all/README.md

+# Overview
-# ALL is a HW/SW reference design meant to enable quick prototyping and realization of the control and monitoring of things using Amazon Alexa Voice Services
+## ALL is a HW/SW reference design meant to enable quick prototyping and realization of the control and monitoring of things using Amazon Alexa Voice Services